d-j-david/miscR/README.md

 ### auth.connect

-Creates connection to an external database that requires authentication, without having to write credentials into the code itself.
-That connection, in turn, can be used in sqlQuery to query the database directly from R.
+Creates a connection to an external database that requires authentication, without having to write credentials into the code itself.
+That connection, in turn, can be used in sqlQuery {RODBC} to query the database directly from R.

 ### time.log